M3351AN/Samidare/.github/CONTRIBUTING.md

 ### Break C++23 language conformance

 This software is designed to work with C++23 and later.
-This means that any compiler that support C++23 should compile the software without problems.
 Some compilers like GCC 10 (and earlier), Clang 15 (and earlier), or MSVC 16.3.1 (and earlier) are known not to work due to missing or incomplete C++23 support.
+At the same time, we encourage the use of more C++23 features and should be cautious about introducing C++26 features to ensure that the latest LLVM Clang and MSVC can compile without problems.
 Please do not add features that do not work with the mentioned supported compilers.

 ## Wanted